Wall Street ends higher after bounce in oil prices

 NEW YORK The Dow and S&P 500 ended higher on Tuesday, helped by energy stocks and quarterly earnings reports that topped modest expectations following worries about a strong dollar.

-Shares of Exxon Mobil, Chevron and other energy companies followed crude LCOc1 CLc1 higher after a forecast that U.S. shale oil output in May would record its first monthly decline in more than four years.
-The S&P 500 energy index .SPNY jumped 1.77 percent.
+Shares of Exxon Mobil, Chevron and other energy companies followed crude higher after a forecast that U.S. shale oil output in May would record its first monthly decline in more than four years.
+The S&P 500 energy index jumped 1.77 percent.

 A strong dollar, cheap oil and poor weather in the eastern United States in recent months have investors bracing for a difficult March-quarter earnings season.